AhmadoshHamad/Supply-Chain-Project/adham.md

 - distance: Distance covered by this subroute.
 - estimatedTime: Estimated time to cover this subroute.
 - trafficConditions : ( Light, Moderate, Heavy).
+- expectedDelay : Estimated delay caused by traffic conditions (in minutes).

 ### Relationships:

 - Route: Each Subroute is associated with one Route.